wasabepeanut/verkkoon-tunkeutuminen_kurssi/h6 WiFi.md

 ### 03. What is the probe of 78:C1:A7:BF:72:46?

-The probe for this can be found on the previous screenshots, when looking at the MAC addresses
+The probe for this can be found on the previous screenshots, when looking at the MAC addresses.

+**Flag:** wifi-offices

 ### 04. What is the ESSID of the hidden AP (mac F0:9F:C2:6A:88:26)?
 ### 06. What is the flag on the AP router of the wifi-guest network?